nmb007/excursion/README.md

 ### Database

+Create a database with the name of your choice

 Copy the 'config/db-default.php' file and rename the copied file to 'db.php' and then Edit database changes accordingly in this file, for example: